The Misconception That Costs Homeowners Roof Space

 What the Homeowner With the Constrained Roof Actually Needed

-Once we calculated their actual desired system size against their genuinely limited, partially shaded roof area, it became clear that the originally quoted thin-film panels could not realistically achieve their target electricity generation within their available space.
-Switching the comparison to monocrystalline panels, despite the higher per-panel cost, showed this was the option that could actually meet their goals within their real space constraints, which the original quote had not made clear by leading with cost rather than addressing this fundamental space and efficiency consideration first.
+Once we ran their target system size against their real, partially shaded roof area, it was clear the originally quoted thin-film panels couldn’t hit their electricity goals within the space available.
+Switching the comparison to monocrystalline panels — despite the steeper per-panel cost — showed that this was the option that could actually deliver on their goals within their real space limits.
+The original quote never surfaced this because it led with price instead of addressing the space-and-efficiency question first.

-What does your available roof space look like, and do you know your approximate desired system size?
-Describe your situation and I can help you think through whether panel efficiency should be a primary consideration for your specific roof.
+What does your available roof space look like, and do you have a rough sense of your desired system size?
+Tell me about your situation and I can help you work out whether panel efficiency should be a top priority for your roof.

 🔗 Recommended Reading